wanderdust/newsletter/content/posts/postgres_replication/index.md

 So far, we've seen different strategies to work with a replicated Postgres database, but we still have no idea how the replication process happens.

 When the leader receives a _write_ operation, it gets logged into a log file.
 This file keeps an ordered history of all the _write_ operations to the database.
-The logs act as a source of truth, so when the database crashes, it can compare its current state to what's in the logs to get itself up to date.
+The logs act as a source of truth, so when the database crashes and restarts, it can compare its current state to what's in the logs to get itself up to date.

 In a replicated system, the logs are what actually get sent to the follower replicas to get them up to date.

 But what happens if the database crashes mid-transaction before the log is written?